smatechnologies/opcon-advanced-training/docs/Expressions Overview.md

 * Manipulating Property Values
 * Jobs can be dependent on an Expression being true
 * OpCon Events can be sent based on an Expression being true
-* SMA Self Service Buttons can be hidden or disabled if an Expression is true
+* Self Service Buttons can be hidden or disabled if an Expression is true

 :::info Note